 The bottom pool

-Once you’ve enjoyed some time at the main lookout, continue the walk downstream along the bush track which will bring you to the bottom rock pool, featuring a large swimming hole which is the perfect place to cool off.
+Once you’ve enjoyed some time at the main lookout, continue the walk downstream along the bush track which will bring you to the bottom rock pool, featuring a large swimming hole that is the perfect place to cool off.

 The swimming hole is not that deep so I wouldn’t recommend doing any rock jumping at this particular spot.
 Simply enjoy the natural water slide and go for a refreshing dip in the rock pools.